alexismuller/busoc-dev-www/content/projects/odissea.md

 * Acquisition display and storage of ISS telemetry and orbit parameters
 * Acquisition display and storage of audio- video transmissions related to experiments and mission support
 * Acquisition and report of ISS mission status
-* Display of relevant information related to the mission (timeline, etc)
+* Display of relevant information related to the mission (timeline, etc.)
 * Accommodation of ESA representatives

 Collaboration with scientists
 =====================================

-In general scientists and representatives of Verhaert and CNES had been present for the critical moments of their experiments.
+In general scientists and representatives of Qinetiq Space and CNES had been present for the critical moments of their experiments.
 For some experiments (PROMISS – DCCO – NEUROCOG – CARDIOCOG) their presence was required all the time of their experiment run.

 The interventions made by the scientists, technical representatives and B.USOC operators consisted mainly of: